ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Protein_Classification_with_ProtTrans.md

 python predict_kinases.py --embeddings SmallTrainingembeddings.pkl --model logistic_regression_model.pkl --output predictions.tsv
 ```
 # Evaluate your Results
+Based upon the threshold you set in your predict_kinases.py script, (0.6) in this case, you can determine if the protein was called a kinase or non-kinase.
+This setting is directly proportional to the probability output in the third column of predictions.tsv.

 [Back to the Assembly and Annotation Index page](annotation_and_assembly_index.md)